meghana1504/Machine-Learning/README.md

 # Machine-Learning
-This file contains ML codes I have done so far.</br>
+This file contains ML codes I have done so far along with all the datasets and CSV files.</br>
 Contains :</br>
   Basics of numpy and pandas library </br>
   How to import data.</br>